 Access to additional patients must be under an authorized representative’s (parent, guardian, etc.) account.

-Your COVID-19 IgG antibody test results will have one of four findings: Pending, Not Detected, Borderline or Detected.
+Your COVID-19 molecular/PCR test results will have one of four findings: Pending, Not Detected, Indeterminate or Detected.

 Pending: The laboratory is still processing your blood sample.